Skip to main content

 Teaching Rationale And Relationship

-Knowledge & understanding are obtained from a blended approach where for some lectures (present in person teaching) will have relevant recorded material and information available in advance online allowing directed learning (non-synchronous teaching).
+Knowledge & understanding are obtained from lectures and information available in advance online allowing directed learning.
 Lectures will be present in person and a recording and relevant information will be posted online following the lecture.
 Peer discussions will be encouraged.
-Adequate time for student reading, some of which is directed as mentioned above, and reflective learning builds on these skills.
+Adequate time for student reading, preparation of assessments, and reflective learning builds on these skills.

-Comprehension, intellectual and critical appraisal skills are acquired as part of the discussions during lectures and in preparation for, and participation in, the final exam and the in-course assessment (essay) and formative oral presentations.
-The workshop session will provide guidance on the in-course essay and critical analysis of research papers.
+Comprehension, intellectual and critical appraisal skills are acquired as part of the discussions during lectures and in preparation for, and participation in, the two summative in-course assessments (Essay and the Oral Presentation) and a formative assessment to develop communication skills (graphical abstract).

 Assessment Methods